Petron

-Petron Corporation is the largest oil refining and marketing company in the Philippines, supplying more than a third of the country's oil requirements.
+Petron Corporation is one of the largest oil companies in the Philippines, supplying more than a third of the country's oil requirements.
 It operates a refinery in Limay, Bataan with a rated capacity of 180000 oilbbl/d.
 From the refinery, Petron moves its products mainly by sea to 32 depots and terminals throughout the country.
+It is the sole oil refiner in the country after Pilipinas Shell exited the refining business.

 History

-Petron Bataan Refinery in Limay, Bataan is the sole operating integrated oil refinery and petrochemical plant in the Philippines.
+Petron Bataan Refinery in Limay, Bataan, is the sole operating integrated oil refinery and petrochemical plant in the Philippines.

-Petron Megaplaza in Makati, Philippines was Petron's headquarters from 1998 to 2010.
+Petron Megaplaza in Makati, Philippines, was Petron's headquarters from 1998 to 2010.

 Petron's history dates back to September 7, 1933, when Socony-Vacuum Oil Company (Standard Oil of New York) and Standard Oil of New Jersey (also known as Jersey Standard) merged their interests in the Far East into a 50–50 joint venture named the Standard Vacuum Oil Company (Stanvac).
 It operated in 50 countries, including the Philippines, New Zealand, China, and the region of East Africa.

 In 1953, the Philippine national government, partly to promote Claro M. Recto's national industrialization program and partly to respond to increasing international oil prices, attempted to launch a national oil company that caters Filipino consumers with affordable petroleum products.
 In 1957, Stanvac won the concession to build and operate a refinery in Bataan.
 For this purpose, FilOil Refinery Corporation was established in 1959.

 In 1962, due to an antitrust suit, Stanvac was dissolved and the marketing and refining interests were divided between the former partners.
 Eastern Standard Esso took over Stanvac's Philippine operations, including FilOil Refinery Corporation.
 Esso was a trade name used by Standard Oil of New Jersey.

 In 1973, the Philippine government, through the Philippine National Oil Company (PNOC), acquired Esso Philippines, Inc., including FilOil Refinery Corporation.
 Esso Philippines, Inc. was renamed Petrophil Corporation (Petrophil) and by 1974, Esso filling stations were rebranded as "Petron", a portmanteau of petroleum (PET) and research octane number (RON).
 Subsequently, Mobil (successor of Socony-Vacuum Oil Company) also sold its share in FilOil Refinery Corporation to PNOC.
 The oil refining and marketing units in PNOC, including FilOil Refinery Corporation, were merged into Petrophil Corporation.
 In 1988, Petrophil Corporation was renamed Petron Corporation.